tr0ubled/hello-world/README.md

 # hello-world
 Tutorial Repository

-Fast and diry edit to the readme for tutorial reasons.
+Fast and dirty edit to the readme for tutorial reasons.